Arkasher/translator/README.md

 # translator
-A Translator that use many API's to centralize requests
+A Translator that "learn" with external API's.

 With this project you can register multiple translators.
 <br>